IBM/aihwkit/docs/source/using_pytorch.rst

     some of the features require manually performing them on the analog layers directly (instead of only on the parent module).
-    Please check the rest of the document for more information about using :class:`~aihwkit.nn.layers.container.AnalogSequential` as the parent class
+    Please check the rest of the document for more information about using :class:`~aihwkit.nn.modules.container.AnalogSequential` as the parent class
     instead of ``nn.Sequential``, for convenience.

 Optimizers